abboudl/Chik-p/3-Host-Configuration-Stage/readme.md

 ## Objective
-The Ansible playbooks in this repository prepare the CTFd, Nginx, HAProxy, and ELK hosts for service deployment by:
+The Ansible playbooks in this repository prepare the CTFd, Nginx, HAProxy, and ELK hosts for service deployment.
+On each host, they:
-- installing `docker` and `docker-compose`
+- install `docker` and `docker-compose`
-- installing the GCP stackdriver monitoring agent
+- install the GCP stackdriver agent to enable detailed resource consumption analytics (Ex: CPU, memory, and disk utilization).
-- creating the `ctf` account on each host
+- create the `ctf` account on each host and set its password.
--
+- upload the `ctf` user's public key (`~/.ssh/ctf.pub`) to `/home/ctf/.ssh/authorized_keys` so that we can login as this user from the Management VM
+- upload the CTF Github repository's access key (`~/.ssh/ctf-repo-key`) into `/home/ctf/.ssh/` effectively allowing the `ctf` user to pull and deploy services from Github.

+Specifically for the ELK VM, a playbook increases

 ## Prerequisites